brickpop/flutter-rust-ffi/README.md

 It provides out-of-the box support for cross-compiling native Rust code for all available iOS and Android architectures and call it from plain Dart using [Foreign Function Interface](https://en.wikipedia.org/wiki/Foreign_function_interface).

 This template provides first class FFI support, **the clean way**.
-- No Swift or Kotlin wrappers
+- No Swift/Kotlin wrappers
-- No message channels
+- No message passing
+- No async/await on Dart
+- Write once, use everywhere
-- No async calls
+- No garbage collection
+- Mostly automated development
 - No need to export `aar` bundles or `.framework`'s

 ## Getting started